albertlai431/shopify-backend-challenge/README.md

 # shopify-backend-challenge

 Backend for managing inventory.
 Uses the PERN stack (PostgreSQL, Express, React and Node).
-CRUD functionality for managing inventory items and feature that allows exporting inventory data into JSON.
+CRUD functionality for managing inventory items and feature that allows exporting inventory data into CSV.

 Demo: